lynn0702/Torchlite/torchlite.md

 Folk of all kinds crave community, good food, and the comforts of hearth and home, but halflings seem to feel the love of these things in their very bones.
 These smallfolk have a reputation for fitting in wherever they go, whether as the life of the party or just a face in the crowd.
 Other legends tell of their green thumbs, knack for stealth, or preternatural luck.
 They look much like humans, with the same range of complexions and features, but at roughly half the size.

-Most halflings are shirelings, who tend to spend their lives rooted to stable settlements on fertile farmland where cozy houses are built into hillsides and fresh produce is always plentiful.
+Most halflings are *shirelings*, who tend to spend their lives rooted to stable settlements on fertile farmland where cozy houses are built into hillsides and fresh produce is always plentiful.
 In such villages, what other folk would consider a legendary feast is seen by the locals as just a casual brunch.
-There are also migratory clans, such as the riverfolk who travel along rivers and coastlines in fleets of watercraft.
+There are also migratory clans, such as the *riverfolk* who travel along rivers and coastlines in fleets of watercraft.
 The halflings known as bladeriders are reclusive hunter-gatherers with a spiritual reverence for the beasts they breed as mounts—whether they are ponies, dire wolves, or even drakes.
-The lithe and childlike wanderken are free-spirited folk whose irrepressible curiosity and impulsive wanderlust tend to get them into constant trouble.
+The lithe and childlike *wanderken* are free-spirited folk whose irrepressible curiosity and impulsive wanderlust tend to get them into constant trouble.

 ##### Halfling Quick Attributes